i-am-ravi/lifidatatransfer/README.md

 •	One LED (Red Color).

 Transmission of two bits at a time takes place by using Pulse Width Modulation (PWM).
-Values used for thresh1 and comparison operations in get_info() function in receiver code may need to be changed considering the background light conditions.
+Values used for thresh1 and comparison operations in get_info() function in receiver code may need to be changed considering the background light conditions and distance between  LDR and LED.